algernon/keyboardio-worklog/worklog.md

 ## Kaleidoscope

 * [KeyboardioHID#59][keyboardiohid/59] was reworked, so that object instantiation still happens in `KeyboardioHID`.
 This is required for the linker to be able to optimize unneeded objects out.
 Sadly, we have to use a wrapper in Kaleidoscope then, which is a screenful of boring code.
 But in the end, things appear to function well.
+Major roadblock right now is size: we seem to be initializing Keyboard-related things twice, which results in lots of extra progmem used.
 * Commented on [Kaleidoscope#735][kaleidoscope/735].

  [kaleidoscope/735]: https://github.com/keyboardio/Kaleidoscope/pull/735